TUD-INF-IAI-MCI/matshare/README.rst

 2. Update the code base and check ``CHANGELOG.md`` for eventual additional steps to take.

-3. Copy the contents of ``data.sample`` to your existing data directory in case git hooks or similar have changed.
-If you modified files in ``git_initial``, make sure to not overwrite your own changes.
+3. Copy the contents of ``data.defaults`` over those of your existing data directory.
+This will *not* overwrite files explicitly documented as user-changeable, such as your local config or initial git content.

 4. Rebuild images and recreate the containers::